Basement (geology): The U.S East Coast

 A USGS map of US east coast Piedmont rocks, their location, and general ages.

-The U.S. East Coast is one of the best examples in the world of basement rock Geology.
+The U.S. East Coast offers an example of basement rock geology.

 The crystalline basement underlying the U.S. East Coast formed largely during late Paleozoic mountain-building as Africa (Gondwana) collided with North America (Laurentia) to assemble Pangaea.
 This culminated in the Alleghanian orogeny (ca. 325–260 Ma), which welded metamorphic and igneous terranes into the Appalachian core.
 This created the deep, resistant foundation of the North American craton now buried beneath much of the Coastal Plain from Florida to New York.

-In the south, geochronology indicates that parts of Florida’s basement rocks are Gondwanan (African) in origin and were welded to North America during Pangaea’s assembly.
+In the south, geochronology indicates that parts of Florida's basement rocks are Gondwanan (African) in origin and were welded to North America during Pangaea's assembly.
 Detrital and igneous zircon U–Pb ages from basement samples under the sedimentary layer shows Neoproterozoic–Paleozoic aged rocks consistent with an African provenance.
 This supports Florida being an exotic terrane sutured to Laurentia before the Mesozoic.

 During Late Triassic–Early Jurassic, rifting associated with the break up of Pangea produced numerous elongate rift basins formed along the present East Coast (the Newark Supergroup).
 This records continental extension that preceded opening of the Atlantic Ocean.
 These syn-rift basins have thick fluvial–lake sediments and early Jurassic basalt flows and mark the transition from divergent to passive margin tectonics along the Appalachian Mountains.